AguaClara/String-Digester/Final_Report_stringdigester.md

 Because the focus of the experiment was on the properties of string, the team tested several types.
 The team chose four strings varying in non-biodegradable material, structure, and diameter.
 For polymer-based materials: a polypropylene, twine string with a diameter of 0.0500 inches and a nylon, monofilament string with a diameter of 0.0220 inches were tested.
 For metal alloy material: a 304-type stainless steel wire with a diameter of 0.0200 inches and a 304-type stainless steel cable with a diameter of 0.0625 inches were tested.
 The stainless steel cable was lubricated upon purchase with an oily substance that was not water soluble.

-In this report, the following strings will be referred to by the following names: polypropylene twine will be referred to as "twine", the nylon monofilament string will be referred to as "nylon string", the stainless steel wire will be referred to as "wire", and the stainless steel cable will be referred to as "cable".

 <center>
 <img src = "https://github.com/AguaClara/String-Digester/blob/master/Photos/polymerstringz.jpg?raw=true" width = 300/>